 Department Chair (DC) The Department Chair (or equivalent) will need to indicate his/her awareness of and support for your proposal as a demonstration of institutional commitment to the proposed program or project.

-Intellectual Property policies The NCIIA supports programs that lead to the creation of E-Teams as they work toward commercialization of their inventions.
+The NCIIA supports programs that lead to the creation of E-Teams as they work toward commercialization of their inventions.
 Ownership of discoveries or inventions resulting from activities financed by NCIIA grant funds will be governed by grantee institutions’ intellectual property policies.
 If a school does not have an intellectual property policy, then the institution must develop an E-Team agreement that establishes ownership of ideas resulting from E-Team work.
 The NCIIA takes no financial or ownership interest in the projects funded by these grants.

 To start, you’ll need to have an NCIIA account.
 Creating an account is easy, and anyone can do it.
 To access an existing account or to create a new one, click here.
 You may start, save, stop, and return to your online proposal at anytime before submitting.

-You may preview a PDF of the online application here.
 PLEASE NOTE: this PDF includes screen shots of NCIIA's 5-step proposal process.
 The proposal content shown may vary slightly from the Sustainable Vision grant proposal, but steps for the application are the same.
 This PDF is for preview purposes only.